danielcaldwell/git_2_branching/README.md

 ## How do I delete all of my commits including the very first commit.

 We follow these steps:
-1. delete the branches
+1. Delete the branches
-2. reset back to the first commit
+2. Reset back to the first commit
-3. delete the HEAD reference
+3. Delete the HEAD reference
-4. make a commit of something
+4. Make a commit of something
 5. Force Push that commit

 ```